google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 In this walkthrough, we will briefly demonstrate most features of glsl-fuzz from start to finish, including our browser-based UI.

+The use of `glsl-fuzz` can be roughly split into the following steps:

+* **Generate some shaders** using `glsl-generate` on your desktop.
+* **Run the shaders** using `glsl-server` on your desktop and our *worker applications* on the devices you wish to test, such as Android devices.
+* **Reduce the buggy shaders**, again using `glsl-server` on your desktop and our *worker applications* on your devices.
+Internally, `glsl-server` calls the command line reducer tool `glsl-reduce`.

+The `glsl-generate` and `glsl-reduce` tools can be used stand-alone, without the `glsl-server` tool and worker applications, but we focus on using our entire set of tools in this walkthrough.

+## Requirements

 We will be using the latest release zip `graphicsfuzz-1.0.zip` and worker applications.
 You can download these from the [releases page](glsl-fuzz-releases.md) or [build them from source](glsl-fuzz-build.md).